Passive fundraising is a low-effort way to raise money without intensive event planning, major time commitments, or heavy administrative work.

 Imagine turning a regular dinner date or family outing into a donation.
 By partnering with local establishments or chains for restaurant night fundraising, you can set a date and time for you and your supporters to do just that.

 Most restaurants contribute anywhere from 10–30% of proceeds to your fundraiser.
 Some restaurants might even be willing to work with you regularly, minimizing your effort.
-All you have to do is send invites to your friends, family, co-workers, and community members and promote your restaurant night on social media.
+Simply invite friends, family, co-workers, and community members and promote your restaurant night on social media.

-According to former CEOs and current nonprofit planners on Quora, incentive-based giving is a powerful passive fundraising tool for nonprofits and community organizations.
+According to former CEOs and current nonprofit planners on Quora, incentive-based giving is a powerful passive fundraiser for community organizations.

-With this strategy, you can ask supporters to make a small donation to participate in a raffle or casino night, for example.
-In exchange for their support, they’ll receive prizes and perks.
+With this strategy, you can ask supporters to make a small donation to participate in a raffle, for example.
+In exchange for their support, they'll have the chance to receive prizes and perks.

-However, knowing what motivates your target audience is key to this campaign’s success.
-Take a poll to pinpoint what supporters want to win and ensure your offerings don’t outweigh your earnings.
+However, knowing what motivates your target audience is key to this campaign's success.
 Popular goodies that entice supporters typically include:

 Several online services offer quick and low-cost logo printing on anything from stickers to koozies.
 Here are a few suggestions: